Month 12, Day 26, Saturday 7:15 p.m.

 Liza snorted at her, the sound more angry than derisive.
 “I will work with whoever I choose, girl, and I will take no censure for it.
 But I have no particular truck with the Morrows.
 This is a meeting of thaumaturges that the official, legal factions might not approve of.”

 “My recommendation can get you in the door, but if you want to become a member, you will need to pass the inspection.
-A prognos examines new members for duplicity, and there’ll be a blood print vow not to reveal the important details of the meeting except to those you invite as prospective new members, and also not to talk about it in general with those you think might be a danger to it.
+A prognos examines new members for duplicity, and there is a blood print vow not to reveal the important details of the meeting except to those you invite as prospective new members, and also not to talk about it in general with those you think might be a danger to it.
 Do not embarrass me.
-No acting awed, prying too much at the other members, or asking too many questions in general.
+No acting awed, prying too much at the other members, or asking too many questions.
 In fact, if you can manage it, keep your mouth shut entirely.”
 Liza looked to either side of Siobhan’s face, at the red and black raven feathers growing out from behind her ears and around her temples.
 “Nice touch.”

 Siobhan grazed them with her fingertips self-consciously.
 “Thank you.”

-“I will be expecting a fee for acting as the intermediary here,” Liza added, slipping her mask back on and turning to walk back toward the door.
+“I expect a fee for acting as the intermediary here,” Liza added, slipping her mask back on and turning to walk toward the door.